 While all parents/guardians understand, and look for, their students’ grades, the faculty and staff at Englewood Christian School (ECS) wanted to ensure that you were able to use the Report Card provided to fully understand your student’s standing and progress.
-This packet will help you do so.
-Also, we are asking that you fill out the packet receipt attached so that we are certain you received it.

 Finally, note that this section will grow throughout the year and will, at year end, contain a final average.

 Along with their PACEs, students at ECS may also, depending upon their learning track and parent election, receive some or all of their education using Alpha/Omega Publishing’s Ignitia System online.
 (Please note that all computer assignments and progress can be reviewed by parents at home using their students’ logins.) the grades for the units, lessons, quizzes, tests, and projects for these subjects are now averaged via various weights and appear in the section above similarly to the PACE grades.

 ECS makes an effort to allow various learning types and out-of-desk activities with our extracurriculars.
 These include Chapel (for spiritual growth), Art/Science/Computer Programming (for hands-on and visual learning), Music and Drama (for Fine Arts learning), and Physical Education (as required for graduation in the state of Florida).
 Your student will receive a numerical grade reflecting her or his attendance and/or participation.
 These grades appear after the grades for PACE and computer work.